thisisamardeep/portfolio/_posts/maps_cpp.md

 unoredered map (values are not sorted by key)

-This descriways ways to insert/update/delete/search elements from both types of maps.
+This describes ways to insert/update/delete/search elements from both types of maps.

 map // unoredered map  each element is a pair of values.